edis0n-zhang/personal-website-2.0/src/lib/posts/klling_bugs/killing_bugs.md

 Or perhaps I've made this loose connection between myself and Ender all to make a joke about literally and metaphorically killing bugs.

-> sonder
-> [son-der]
+> **Sonder** [son-der], n.
-> noun
+>

-    the feeling one has on realizing that every other individual one sees has a life as full and real as one’s own, in which they are the central character and others, including oneself, have secondary or insignificant roles.
+> the feeling one has on realizing that every other individual one sees has a life as full and real as one’s own, in which they are the central character and others, including oneself, have secondary or insignificant roles.